-Since i first began interpreting Claude Debussy's music in paintings for The Philadelphia Orchestra, I continue to be inspired by his music particularly solo piano.
-I'm currently at work on a new series of large paintings, returning to his revolutionary work for orchestra, La Mer. (click on Blog for pictures in progress)
+I was hooked on Claude Debussy's music when I first created paintings for The Philadelphia Orchestra, and I continue to be inspired by his music particularly solo piano.
+I'm currently at work on a new series of large paintings, returning to his revolutionary work for orchestra, La Mer.

 Chopin's Etudes (Studies) are famously difficult to play and ravishingly beautiful to hear.
 The musical form of an étude is short and brilliant.
 I tried to capture the combination of quiet lyricism and sudden drama that are features of these miniature masterworks.
 The scale of the paintings is also smaller in keeping with the concept of a "study".